This recipe for Keto French Fries has the same salty goodness as regular potato French Fries, but with only 40 calories and 3g net carbs per serving.

-French fries are in no way Keto friendly, so we’ll just have to get creative.
+French fries are in no way Keto-friendly, so we’ll just have to get creative.
 Enter the daikon radish.
-This unlikely tuber is very low in carbohydrate, so it is often used in Keto cookery.
-It’s got the same texture as potatoes and has a very mild flavor to it.
+This unlikely tuber is very low in carbohydrates, so it is often used in Keto cookery.
+It’s got the same texture and mouthfeel as potatoes and has a very mild flavor.

-To make these Keto French Fries, you just need 2 Daikon Radishes, olive oil and salt.
+To make these Keto French Fries, you need 2 Daikon Radishes, olive oil, and salt.

-You can bake these daikon fries, air fry them, or fry them in cooking oil.
+You can bake these Daikon French Fries, air fry them, or fry them in oil.
 The air fryer works best because it only takes 17 minutes and doesn’t make a mess.
 Baking the fries is the next best thing, although it does take longer, 40-50 minutes.
-The last and definitely least way to to make these Keto French Fries is to fry them in oil.
+The last and definitely least way to make these Keto French Fries is to fry them in oil.
 I’ll tell you how to do it, but there is no good reason why you should use this method.

-You should submerge the cut daikon radish slices in cold water for at least 10 minutes before cooking them.
-This will release some of the starch from the tubers and allow the fries to crisp up more.
+You should submerge the cut daikon radish sticks in cold water for at least 10 minutes before cooking them.
+This will release some of the starch from the tubers and allow the French Fries to crisp up more.
 Just make sure to dry them off well before moving on to the cooking stage.

-Soon you too will have a batch of yummy, salty French Fries with only 40 calories and 3g net carbs.
+In about 30 minutes, you too can eat like a WWI soldier.
+You will have a batch of yummy, salty Keto French Fries with only 40 calories and 3g net carbs.
 So the next time someone asks you, you’ll say…

 Keto French Fries